Editor’s Note: The first round of this year’s parade — Sun., Dec. 11 — was canceled due to a storm.

 In terms of parking, organizers say there is free but limited parking at Shelter and Harbor islands.
 You might also get lucky and snag a metered spot along Harbor Drive (free on Sundays) or in front of the Fish Market Restaurant.
 There is also a paid lot at Seaport Village, or you could search for paid parking in downtown San Diego and walk or take a rideshare to the shoreline.

-✅ Our final pro tips: Leave early so you can make your way to your viewing spot, pack your patience for traffic, bring a blanket or chair to sit on, and bundle up — it gets cold by the water this time of year for us San Diegans.
+Our final pro tips: Leave early so you can make your way to your viewing spot, pack your patience for traffic, bring a blanket or chair, and bundle up — it gets cold by the water this time of year for us San Diegans.

 Oh, and if you have a boat and want to participate in the parade, check out this info — boats are awarded prizes based on their lights, music, special effects, and adaptation of the parade’s theme.